 Foods for Overactive Bladder

-You may think that your liquid intake determines your bladder comfort, but that’s only part of the story.
-In fact, what you eat (and don’t eat) can have just as much impact on how your bladder operates and how your OAB responds, so it might be time to revamp your daily diet to incorporate foods for overactive bladder.
+You may think that your liquid intake determines your bladder comfort, but that is only part of the story.
+In fact, what you eat (and do not eat) can have just as much impact on how your bladder operates and how your OAB responds, so it might be time to revamp your daily diet to incorporate foods for overactive bladder.
+So, let's take a look at the best foods for overactive bladder.

 1. Non-Citrus Fruits

 Fruits and veggies are brimming with healthy compounds that belong in every OAB meal plan, but for many people, the acid in citrus fruit is a bladder irritant.
 Oranges, lemon, grapefruit, and limes are obvious culprits, but tomatoes and tart grapes are equally bothersome; stick to low-acid berries, melons, and orchard fruits like apples, pears, peaches, and plums for lots of fiber without the bladder discomfort.
-In fact, plums appear to be particularly bladder-friendly, and since they’re also great for digestion – stock up when they’re in season (and turn to prunes when you can’t get fresh plums).
+In fact, plums appear to be particularly bladder-friendly, and since they are also great for digestion – stock up when they are in season (and turn to prunes when you cannot get fresh plums).